arlbibek/arl-preferences/README.md

-# personal-preferences
+# Personal Preferences
- -  Personal preferences for different apps and softwares
+ -  Personal preferences for different apps and softwares that I use.
  -  Some how to's for future use

  # The End